 Dreams of unlimited success and fame.

 These people want to be highly successful and strongly believe that is what life is about.
 These are the same people who think its important to have thousands of followers on social media.
-They create many websites to showcase themselves or their “talent”.
+They create many websites to showcase themselves or their talent.
 It makes them feel important and possibly even famous in their own minds.
 In their careers, they are on a never-ending quest to climb the ladder, collecting titles along the way.

 Seek people and situations that feed their ego due to their need for admiration and praise.
 Again, they are seeking attention, admiration and praise.
 They will put themselves in situations with strangers who don’t know who they really are, just to receive these things.
 They’ll offer a service or a make nice gesture solely for their benefit, to receive praise and admiration for what they did.
 They enjoy situations that make them look like a hero and may go as far as trying to save people.
-You just might see them on stage too!

 11. NOT GOOD ENOUGH